jombc/carla_VAE/README.md

 The vision based end-to-end autonomous driving framework for CARLA 0.8 benchmarks.

 This repository contains the following modules
- 1. Disentanglement_VAE: To disentangling domain-specific feature and domain-general feature from pair images using Cycle-consistent VAE.
+ 1. Disentanglement_VAE: Disentangling domain-specific feature and domain-general feature from pair images using Cycle-consistent VAE.
  2. starlab_2022: To predict the action values to drive an ego-vehicle to the destination based on the Resnet backbone, domain-general feature, and conditional imitation learning.